Life with Braces

 There are many benefits to wearing braces.
 Braces remain the gold standard in creating beautiful smiles in the most efficient time possible.
 One of the largest benefits to traditional braces is that they move your teeth 24 hours per day, whereas aligners only move your teeth when you are wearing them.
-Another advantage to braces is that in general, once you leave Freeman Orthodontic Specialists after your adjustment, you really don’t need to do anything for the braces to “work” until your next visit.
+Another advantage to braces is that in general, once you leave our office after your adjustment, you really don’t need to do anything for the braces to “work” until your next visit.

 Of course, anything worth having in life comes with its own unique set of hurdles; luckily, with braces, there are really only four main challenges: